News & Media / Podcast / Back from Tanzania

 Emily Wilson

 And I’m Emily Wilson.
-And as you know, we are in the more than words comprehensive campaign for scripture impact.
-And we had Ruthie Wagner and Ishni Weit on the podcast talking about that God’s word is more than words.
-And we are working alongside local leaders, ministry entrepreneurs, to launch Bible translation movements right where they are.
+And as you know, we are in the “More Than Words” comprehensive campaign for scripture impact.
+And we had Ruthie Wagner and Eshinee Veith on the podcast talking about…that God’s Word is more than words, and we are working alongside local leaders, ministry entrepreneurs, to launch Bible translation movements right where they are.
 So being able to see how three new language community programs are emerging, but then also continuing on with an existing Bible translation program and seeing how there is an information resource learning explosion happening there.

 01:15